 - Teamwork can also help patients feel better, and not just in terms of their health.
 The patient in this scenario feels at ease knowing that he has a team of professionals working together to manage his diabetes.
 He feels cared for and is happy with the care he is receiving.
 His team is also satisfied with the care they’ve provided.

-Unfortunately, teamwork in healthcare isn’t always smooth and efficient.
+Unfortunately, communication in healthcare isn’t always smooth and efficient.

 Issues like miscommunication, unclear referral pathways, and hierarchies among professionals often contribute to a breakdown in teamwork.
 There’s a lot of research out there, and many initiatives are being carried out to identify and address these gaps.